Monday, December 1, 2008

 Old News, Still Obsessed

 I’ve constructed quite the sturdy soapbox upon which to spout off about Los Angeles’ otherwise inefficient transportation system, it’s clogged freeways, it’s irresponsible, almost bravado-laden contribution to greenhouse emissions, and the fact that its buses -- even the so-called “rapid” lines -- average between 10 and 14 mph.
 I’ve become borderline arrogant in referring to my bicycle, skateboard, and use of the Red Line rail.
 But, lately, I have to confess, I get a lot of rides.
 In fact, the longer I live here, the more rides I get.
 My idealism is slipping into the cracks in the freeway system.
-The subway shuts down before one a.m., and I can often make it from Hollywood to Downtown on my bike faster than waiting for a bus; so, when there’s a auto ride available, I end up contributing to my city’s number 12 worldwide ranking for greenhouse gas emissions .
+The subway shuts down before one a.m., and I can often make it from Hollywood to Downtown on my bike faster than waiting for a bus; so, when there’s an auto ride available, I end up contributing to my city’s number 12 worldwide ranking for greenhouse gas emissions .

 Los Angeles’s transportation history is as sordid and scandalous as every other part of the city.
-It gets much attention -- just about any resident asked is able to recite some portion of it or at least toss out a buzz word (like red car or Roger Rabbit); such knowledge could be considered trendy in some circles -- and its current state is world-renowned.
+It gets much attention -- just about any resident asked is able to recite some portion of it, or at least toss out a buzz word (like red car or Roger Rabbit); such knowledge could be considered trendy in some circles -- and its current state is world-renowned.
 It’s treacherous sometimes, gridlocked streets corralled by 27 freeways tracking a daily collective migration of 100 million miles (that’s 4,015 trips around the globe each day).
 Only 11% of commuters use public transportation compared with 53% in New York.
 L.A. holds the title of “Most Car Populated City in the World” -- a hefty title when coupled with its position inside the country responsible for the highest emissions of planet-warming gasses -- with a registered car for every 1.8 people.
 Last week, I rode with a friend from Beverly Hills to Downtown, and it took an hour and a half.
 This is a distance of 12 miles; Google maps tells me it takes 23 minutes.
 But the complaints are old and boring news.
 No one cares.
 Everyone in the world knows how ridiculous it is, and yet, for now, we keep on.

 Between 1883 and 1887, there were 43 street-car franchises issued by the City Council of the City of Los Angeles.
 Not all of these were for new lines -- a few were intended to allow route alterations or reconstruction in problem areas -- but for the most part a City Council existed that was, with urgency and intention, attempting with some success to create an effective transportation system for its citizens while simultaneously stimulating economic growth.
 Today’s version of these efforts is being tagged as “Smart Growth”.
-“Smart Growth”, interestingly enough, holds its focus more on real estate than on actual modes of transportation.
+“Smart Growth,” interestingly enough, holds its focus more on real estate than on actual modes of transportation.
 It contends that denser populations (more and taller complexes) in locations adjacent to frequent bus stops and rail stations will encourage the use of public transportation and decrease the use of the automobile.
 It does not take into account the current state of the ego.

 With a paper map of today’s Los Angeles and a set of highlighters, I tried sketching out the first 15 or so routes of the original rail franchises, just to get a feel for how things might have been.
 I didn’t get too far.
 Some of the streets have changed names which wasn’t nearly as difficult to decipher as verbiage like this: